SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/CRMScript_Agent/v1CRMScriptAgent_ValidateTriggerScriptByUniqueId.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 TriggerScriptUniqueId

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | TriggerScriptUniqueId | string |  |

-## Response: object
+## Response:

-Object for returning information when validating a CRMScript

-Carrier object for CRMScriptResult.
-Services for the CRMScriptResult Carrier is available from the <see cref="T:SuperOffice.CRM.Services.ICRMScriptAgent">CRMScript Agent</see>.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|